Summary

 Job Title: Technical Editor (Senior Technical Writer)

-Accomplishments: Publish technical papers describing converged solution implementation with Hitachi hardware and various software companies using Adobe FrameMaker, Oxygen editor (DITA), SDL Tridion Docs (version control), Microsoft Word, and Adobe Acrobat.
+Accomplishments: Publish technical papers describing converged solution implementation with Hitachi hardware and various software companies.
 Translated engineering to English.
 Enforced branding standards.
 Reworked content to be suitable for the audience.
+Kept document catalog information in Microsoft SharePoint, producing reports on documents by analyzing in Microsoft Excel.

-Tools: Microsoft Office 360, Microsoft SharePoint, Atlassian Jira, Atlassian Confluence, Adobe FrameMaker 2019, Salesforce Slack, Oxygen XML Author 20.0, SDL Tridion Docs, TechSmith SnagIt.
+Tools: Microsoft Office 360 (Word, Excell, PowerPoint), Microsoft Visio, Microsoft SharePoint, Atlassian Jira, Adobe FrameMaker 2019, Salesforce Slack, Oxygen XML Author 20.0 (DITA), SDL Tridion Docs (version control), TechSmith SnagIt.
 Internal style guides with guidance from Microsoft Manual of Style and AP Stylebook.

 netPolarity, Campbell, California